Tools I Actually Use In My Renovation

 This page is a simple list of the things that have genuinely helped me along the way.

-My Essential Tools (The Ones I Use Constantly)
+My Essential Tools

-SDS Drill
+SDS Plus Drill

 Angle Grinder